BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/mots.md

 ### Ingra Maloch

-<a class="external" href="https://www.wowhead.com/spell=328791/ritual-of-woe" target="_blank" rel="noopener noreferrer" data-wowhead="spell=328791" data-wh-icon-size="small"></a> - Group-wide permanent hard hitting debuff.
+<a class="external" href="https://www.wowhead.com/spell=323146/death-shroud" target="_blank" rel="noopener noreferrer" data-wowhead="spell=323146" data-wh-icon-size="small"></a> - Group-wide permanent hard hitting debuff until you phase boss.

 Only thing to be aware of on this fight is the Dark Shroud debuff, it starts ticking very hard on a high tyrannical and can be difficult to deal with.
 How you can make this easier is to hold Holy Avenger + Aura Mastery for the second phase one and let Ashen Hallow cover in first phase, make sure to not use it to early since you want it for the 15 seconds boss burn aswell.